alphaiterations/resume-transformer-agent/README.md

 ## The Problem: Resume Chaos in Modern Hiring

 Every recruiter knows the pain: hundreds of resumes in different formats (PDF, DOCX, TXT), inconsistent layouts, varying structures, and no easy way to search through them.
-You need to find "Python developers with 5+ years experience" but you're stuck manually reading through each resume.
+Modern Applicant Tracking Systems automatically parse resumes, but parsing errors and inconsistencies are common.
+As a result, HR teams still spend significant time validating and correcting extracted data.

 **What if we could automatically transform any resume into a structured, searchable database?**